jessiewuwu/redball/README.md

 ### Purpose :dog:
-red ball is an online community that encourages adoption and fostering with a social aspect.
-Similarly to product reviews by users on Amazon, volunteers that have interacted with available dogs can leave ratings so that potential adopters can gain a better gauge of the dog's personality.
+red ball is an online community that encourages adoption and fostering from a interactive social aspect.
+Similar to product reviews by users on Amazon, volunteers that have interacted with available dogs can leave ratings so that potential adopters can gain a better gauge of the dog's personality.

 ### Quickstart :floppy_disk: